-If you cannot field a full team from your roster, then you may borrow one man and/or one woman OR two women from another OSL team.1 A borrowed player can only play as catcher, CR or RF position.2
+If you cannot field a full team from your roster, then you may borrow two players who must be rostered to OSL teams.
+A borrowed player can only play as pitcher, catcher, CR or RF position.3

 Rules for borrowing a pitcher are different.
 You do not have to be short of players.
 However, if you must borrow a pitcher when you have 10 or more players available, then this borrowed player only plays for you when you field.
 You must use one of your own players in the batting line up.